The Antifa Spectacle

 — Jean-Paul Sartre

-Into this newly cleared terrain of repression stepped Trump’s handpicked sycophants, armed with freshly manufactured narratives from the front lines of their imagined civil war.
+Into this newly cleared terrain of repression stepped Trump’s handpicked sycophants.
 The day before the roundtable, DHS Secretary Kristi Noem made a theatrical visit to Portland, a city long cast as the epicenter of “antifa terror.”
 She met with Oregon’s liberal governor and Portland’s mayor, only to immediately accuse them at the White House of “covering up the terrorism that is hitting their streets.”
-Noem went further, claiming that ICE officers told her Portland police were seen “cheering on” rioters who chanted “kill ICE agents.”
 This is the textbook fascist strategy of deliberate conflation; the liberal opposition of city governance is painted as being in league with the designated terrorist enemy.
-Such fabrications are not mere political attacks.
-They are the foundational justifications for invoking the Insurrection Act and declaring martial law, arguing that local authorities are complicit in rebellion and cannot be trusted to maintain order.
+Such fabrications are the foundational justifications for invoking the Insurrection Act, arguing that local authorities are complicit and cannot be trusted.
+The rhetoric of the roundtable was a masterclass in authoritarian messaging, built on four pillars of deceit.

 Finally, they invoked the language of “order” to justify blatant repression.
 The roundtable participants repeatedly condemned acts like flag burning, a form of political expression explicitly protected under the First Amendment, as “incitement to violence.”
 As Michael Parenti argued, the cry for “law and order” is rarely a call for justice; it is a call to reinforce existing class and property relations.
 When the state redefines protected speech as a criminal act, it is not upholding the law.
 It is remaking the law in its own authoritarian image.